JamieRobertson/pokemon-crawler/explainer.md

 ### Pokémon external ID ?
-Not sure what this is used for, but the each pokemon can be called using this ID, so let's store it.
+Not sure what this is used for, but each pokemon can be called using this ID, so let's store it.

 ### Future steps :